dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 1. Get a new APN certificate and upload it: Right-click the Intune subscription in the left pane of Configuration Manager.
 Select **Create APNs certificate request** and follow the instructions.

-## Computer enrollment package doesn't download
-**Issue:** While trying to enroll a computer you experience the following:
--  The enrollment package fails to download
--  The download dialog appears but times out

-**Resolution:** On the browser you're using for the download, for the period when the download takes place, ensure that downloads are enabled, and that encrypted files can be saved to your local disc.

 ## The machine is already enrolled - Error hr 0x8007064c
 **Issue:** Enrollment fails with the error **The machine is already enrolled**.
 The enrollment log shows error **hr 0x8007064c**.